 Visitor Information for Guernsey

-For more information about food on Guernsey take a look at the Good Food Guernsey website where you can check for local food festivals, events and farmers’ markets around Guernsey.
+For more information about food and best restaurants on Guernsey take a look at the Good Food Guernsey website where you can check for local food festivals, events and farmers’ markets around Guernsey.

 Getting there – We flew to Guernsey with Aurigny Airlines who fly to Guernsey from Bristol and other UK destinations.
 You can also book flights with Blue Islands Airlines and take the ferry with Condor Ferries from Poole or Portsmouth.